caminadab/metamine/README.md

 Instead of building code the traditional way - using for loops, a linear control flow, and variables - metamine enables you to write code using equations instead of statements.
 These equations are immutable and timeless: an equation such as `x = y + 1` can be placed anywhere in the source code and will always hold.
 An application is simply how you define the term `out`.

 A bunch of predefined terms (not variables) are defined, such as `now` (which refers to the current time), `mouse.x` (which refers to the x-position of the mouse), `screen.width` (the screen width), etcetera.
-Refer to the catalogue to view all built-in variables.
+Refer to the catalogue to view all built-in terms.
 All these terms are always live; simply writing `out = runtime` would result in a timer application.

 # Data types
 Metamine uses a type system but does not support type annotations.
 The following basic types are supported: `int`, `letter`, `number`, `bit`.
 Compound types are `list`, `set`, `tuple`.
 Compound types allow type arguments so that you can have `list(letter)` as text or `list(list(number))` for a matrix.